Caching

 }

-Alternatively, the Expiration
+Alternatively, set the Expiration property to force expiration.

 var cache = CacheFactory.GetMemoryCache();